owencjones/node-tech-demo/README.md

 ## Introduction

 Welcome, this tech demo was done to demonstrate my Node, and coding ability, for a position with Equal Experts.
 Fair warning, it was done over the course of a couple of days, whilst looking after my kids, so hopefully it reaches the standards you hope for.
-In total, I spent around 1.5 - 2 hours looking at the task.
+In total, I spent around 2 hours looking at the task.

 There are parts I would expand, and I have noted these later in the README.

 A few notes:

-* From my own preference, I've aimed to use the most used packages for the tasks that require external dependencies.
-For example, I've used express.js, rather than Hapi.js or another library, simply because you're most likely to know the syntax already.
-* I added ESLint, Prettier, and the ESLint AirBnB plugin, which integrate nicely with my editor, but I've not created NPM tasks for these, because my dev environment will work with them anyway.
+* I've aimed to use best known libraries, rather than newest.
+This is just to increase likelihood that those that have to deal with the code are already familiar with it.
+* I added some linting tooling with a common set of rules, this works out of the box with my editor, and helped to maintain code consistency.
-* I used Jest for testing, just because it's what I've used most recently.
+* I used Jest for testing, because I've been using it recently on a project, so it's fresh in the mind.
 * I aimed overall to minimise dependencies.
-The codebase has 6 dependencies in total, but can be deployed with just one (Express) - the other 5 are development tools, and 3 of them are ESLint.
+The codebase has 7 dependencies in total, but can be deployed with just one (Express) - the others are development tools.
+Even these could be eliminated.
+* Routes files haven't been tested, because I don't test implementation, just function, but overall coverage is 98%, and tests are atomic.

 ## Dependencies